ROOSEVELT VETERINARY CENTER

 Excessive plague, tartar, gingivitis and periodontal disease can affect your pet just like it can affect you, and infections in the mouth can travel through your pet’s blood stream and become life-threatening.
 For this reason, we recommend that you bring your pet in for a yearly dental examination and cleaning.
 These examinations can start as soon as your cat or dog is weaned.

 Pets sometime become critically injured and ill.
-For those reasons, we offer emergency veterinary services.
+For those reasons, we offer emergency veterinary services during daytime hours.
 We have a veterinarian and team of specialists that will work to save your pet’s life no matter the injury, and we can perform emergency surgeries.